Sawall-Lab/Lab_management/3_Water_quality_sampling/Total_Alkalinity_Sampling.md

 <h2 id="Analysis">Analysis</h2>

-Analysis of the TA samples is conducted using the Metrohm Titrator and the attached Tiamo software, located in room 305.
+Analysis of the TA samples is conducted using the Metrohm Titrator and the attached Tiamo software, located in room 305 of the Naess Laboratory building.
 The protocol for this process is outlined [here](../4_Water_quality_analyses/Total_Alkalinity_CO3/Metrohm_Titrator_&_Tiamo_Software.md).